 Applications for College of Education scholarships through the College of Education can be found on-line and are due January 31.

-The Department of Athletics at WSU also offers four endowed scholarships to students in the athletic training education program.
+The Department of Athletics at WSU also offers four endowed scholarships to students in the athletic training program.
 They are: the Damien Ficek Memorial Scholarship, the Clifford M Phibbs Excellence Endowment for Sports Medicine, the Anita Preston Endowed Scholarship in Athletic Medicine, and the Dr. Ed and Laura Tingstad Athletic Medicine Endowment.

 Certified Athletic Trainers are allied health care professionals who provide medical services to active populations in a wide variety of settings, including: